-Andres Raieste, Partner, Principal Consultant and Head of Delivery, August 18, 2021
+Andres Raieste, Partner and Chief Project Officer, August 18, 2021

 Traditionally, project management has been a relatively straightforward practice – there is a clear definition of “done” that must be delivered within the expected schedule and cost.
 And most of the project management discipline has focused on navigating the complexity of keeping the project within the triangle of scope, cost, and schedule.
 So, if you’re building a house and promised your spouse to move in by Christmas, well, you better get a good project manager.
 But here’s a brain teaser, how can the project manager succeed when the design is constantly changing along the way?